 - The LgrA has two modules that have to work together to perform their relevant functions.

-- X-ray crystallography has revealed that there were five different crystal structures of LgrA, and each of them was able to perform their function irrespective of the way they were organized.
+- X-ray crystallography revealed five different crystal structures of LgrA, and each could perform its function irrespective of how they were organized.

 - LgrA structures were also found to be very flexible in solutions.